 The Warren hoe’s shape makes it especially good for getting under tough weeds and prying them upward.
 In this way, it’s almost like a shovel without curves.

-Try the Tru Tough Warren Hoe by Truper.
+Try a Tru Tough Warren hoe by Truper.

 This light-weight, yet tough Warren hoe features a durable handle made of North American ash wood and a clear-coated steel head.

 Truper instructs buyers to spray this hoe clean with water and coat it with a silicone spray for longevity.
 Customers say it’s dependable for all sorts of garden projects.

 Ideal for: Digging furrows, pulling vining weeds, and cutting through compacted or clay soil